daddel80/notepadpp-multireplace/README.md

 - **Save List / Load List** — Store and reload your search/replace entries.
 The Save dialog offers three formats: **MultiReplace List (*.mrl)** — the full-fidelity internal format with the settings preamble; **CSV (*.csv)** — the same escaped body without the preamble; and **CSV (Excel) (*.csv)** — plain CSV for interchange with spreadsheets and other tools.
 Older `.csv` list files from earlier plugin versions remain loadable without conversion.
 - **Copy & Paste** — Entries move in and out as text via the list's context menu or Ctrl+C/Ctrl+V. The clipboard uses the escaped dialect and accepts the same column-named input described under **Format**, so lists can also be generated externally and pasted straight in.
 - **Drag & Drop** — You can load lists by dragging `.mrl` or `.csv` files onto the plugin window.
 - **Tabs** — Keep multiple lists open side by side.
-Click **+** to add a tab, double-click to rename, drag to reorder, right-click for options (save as, load, duplicate, close).
+Click **+** to add a tab, double-click to rename, drag to reorder, right-click for options (save as, load, duplicate, close, Replace All in One Pass).
 Dropping a list file on the tab bar opens it in its own tab.
 Tabs and their contents persist across sessions.
 - **Format** — Plain-text, line-based.
-The list body is a CSV-style table of entries; an `.mrl` file additionally starts with a `[MultiReplace-Settings]...[End]` preamble storing per-list options (search mode, scope, CSV column/delimiter/quote settings).
+The list body is a CSV-style table of entries; an `.mrl` file additionally starts with a `[MultiReplace-Settings]...[End]` preamble storing per-list options (search mode, scope, one-pass mode, CSV column/delimiter/quote settings).
 MultiReplace supports two body dialects:
   - **Escaped (internal)** — used by `.mrl` and the plain `.csv` save.
 Fields are quoted and special characters are escaped: `\` → `\\`, newline → `\n`, carriage return → `\r`, `"` → `""`.
 This keeps every entry on one physical line even when a field contains a real newline (e.g. a multi-line regex).
 It is the default and the format the clipboard copy/paste uses.
   - **Plain / "CSV (Excel)"** — standard RFC 4180 CSV.
 No backslash escaping (a `\` stays literal), fields are quoted only when they contain the delimiter, a quote, or a newline, embedded quotes are doubled (`""`), and real newlines are allowed inside quoted fields.
 This is what spreadsheets read and write, so you can build or edit lists in Excel (or any tool) and load them straight back.
 The field delimiter defaults to the Windows list separator (comma in most locales, semicolon in others such as German) and can be overridden with `[List] PlainCsvDelimiter` (`,` or `;`) in the INI; on load the delimiter is auto-detected from the header.
   - **Columns & header** — Both file loading and clipboard paste accept input whose first row is a column-name header.
 Known names: `Find`, `Replace`, `Selected`, `WholeWord`, `MatchCase`, `FormulaSupport`, `Extended`, `Regex`, `Comments` (case-insensitive; spaces, underscores, hyphens ignored).
 Columns can be in any order, unknown columns are ignored, and only `Find` is required — missing optional columns default to off / empty.
 The smallest valid input is two lines: `Find` followed by a search pattern.